tasmota/docs/docs/Matter.md

 ![Add Remote Tasmota or OpenBK configured](_media/matter/add_remote_completed.jpg)

-When a command arrives from the Matter controller, it is passed immediately to the end-device.
-Any change made on the end-device is eventually sent back to Matter controller via polling.
+For HTTP remotes, a command from the Matter controller is passed immediately to the end-device.
+Any change made on the end-device is returned to the Matter controller through polling.
 Polling is done every 3 seconds for lights and relays and every 5 seconds for sensors.

-The Matter border router needs to have IP connectivity to the Tasmota end-device to send HTTP requests.
-However they don't need to be on the same VLAN (contrary to Matter which needs the controller and the device to be on the same VLAN).
+The Matter border router needs IP connectivity to the remote device to send HTTP requests.
+However, they don't need to be on the same VLAN (contrary to Matter, which needs the controller and the device to be on the same VLAN).

-!!! warning "There is a limit to the number of endpoints"
+!!! warning "HTTP remote endpoint limit"
-    Matter bridge cannot support a large number of endpoints since the numerous HTTP requests will impact performance.
+    A Matter bridge cannot support a large number of HTTP remote endpoints since the numerous HTTP requests will impact performance.
     It is recommended to limit the number of remote endpoints to 8 per Matter bridge.

+#### Add a remote Tasmota device via MQTT

+A Matter bridge can also expose remote Tasmota devices through MQTT.
+The Matter bridge and the remote device must use the same MQTT broker, and Tasmota Discovery must be enabled on the remote device (`SetOption19 0`, the default).

+In **Configuration → Configure Matter**, select the device under **Discovered MQTT Devices** and click **Add**.
+If it is not listed, reboot the remote device so it republishes its retained discovery data.
+Select or adjust the endpoints and click ***Add endpoints***.

+MQTT remotes receive commands and state updates through MQTT subscriptions; they do not use HTTP polling or require direct IP connectivity from the Matter bridge to the remote device.

 #### Reset all and Auto-discover